CES 2019: The 4 biggest trends, demystified

 "AI pervades the show," said Gary Shapiro, CEO of the Consumer Technology Association that runs CES.
 "Almost every major company is showing AI and applications that are just truly jaw-dropping,"

 The closest thing to jaw-dropping was probably self-driving cars, which have been at CES for the past several years but took another step forward this year.
-For example, CNET's Jessica Dolcourt was one of the lucky few who hailed a ride in a self-driving Lyft at the show.
+CNET's Jessica Dolcourt was one of the lucky few to hail a ride in a self-driving Lyft at the show, for example.

-The biggest battleground of CES 2019 -- Amazon Alexa vs. Google Home -- is primarily an AI battle that plays out in voice-powered smart speakers that are the hottest new category in consumer electronics.
-They are quickly rising to the level of previous fast-growing categories like smartphones, tablets, computers, TVs and DVD players.
-They're also rapidly becoming the poster-child of AI.
+The biggest battleground of CES 2019 -- Amazon Alexa versus Google Home -- is primarily an AI battle that plays out in voice-powered smart speakers that are the hottest new category in consumer electronics.
+They're quickly rising to the level of previous fast-growing categories such as smartphones, tablets, computers, TVs and DVD players.
+They're also rapidly becoming the AI poster child.

-Otherwise, the AI on display at CES was much more subtle.
-It's software and algorithms that make smartphone cameras, 4K TVs, ovens, vacuum cleaners, and other devices a lot smarter.
+The rest of the AI on display at CES was more subtle.
+It's the software and algorithms that make phone cameras, 4K TVs, ovens, vacuum cleaners and other devices a lot smarter.
 It helps cameras take better photos based on the lighting conditions you're shooting in.
 It helps TVs adjust their color and sound settings based on what you're watching.
 It helps ovens identify foods in order to cook them properly.
-And, it helps robotic vacuums recognize objects like socks to not run over them and get clogged up.
+And, it helps robotic vacuums recognize socks and other objects in order to avoid running over them and getting clogged up.

-These are a few examples of the most common ways companies were talking about AI at CES 2019, and it's important to note that it represents a fundamental shift in the technology world.
+These are a few examples of the most common ways companies were talking about AI at CES 2019.
+It's important to note that this represents a fundamental shift in the technology world.

-Up until now, most technologies centered around users having to learn and adapt to the tech, whether it was cars or computers, smartphones or television remotes.
-That's why there has always been such a premium on great user interfaces -- the ones that were the easiest for people to learn were often the ones that made the biggest impact.
+Up until now, most technologies centered around people having to learn and adapt to the tech, whether it was cars or computers, phones or TV remotes.
+That's why the user interface has always been a priority -- the ones that were the easiest for people to learn were often the ones that made the biggest impact.

-Now, that entire paradigm is being turned on its head by AI.
-It's no longer about users adapting to technology.
-It's about technology adapting itself to each user and each scenario.
+Now AI is turning that entire paradigm on its head.
+It's no longer about people adapting to technology.
+It's about technology adapting itself to each person and each scenario.
 And that new paradigm took a big step forward this week.
-Just remember that it relies on ingesting a lot of data about you in order to learn your habits, patterns, and preferences.
+Just remember that it relies on ingesting a lot of data about you in order to learn your habits, patterns and preferences.

 2. Tech that transforms mundane things

 After AI, the next hottest buzzword at CES 2019 was 5G.
-For many, 5G simply means faster connections that will enable downloading whole TV seasons in minutes, real-time gaming and being able to live-stream events from your phone.
-But the far larger impact of 5G is going to be connecting a lot more things to the internet.
+For many, 5G simply means faster connections that will make it possible to download whole TV seasons in minutes, game in real time and livestream events from a phone.
+But the larger effect of 5G is going to involve connecting a lot more things to the internet.

 For all the chatter about 5G at CES, we didn't learn a whole lot that we didn't already know.
-Samsung kept its 5G phone behind glass, D-Link's 5G home router was probably the flashiest 5G thing at the show and, as CNET's Roger Cheng aptly put it at the end of CES 2019, 5G is even more of a confusing mess than ever.
+Samsung kept its 5G phone behind glass while D-Link's 5G home router was probably the flashiest 5G thing at the show.
+As CNET's Roger Cheng aptly put it at the end of CES 2019, 5G is even more of a confusing mess than ever.

-But what we learned at CES is that entrepreneurs and developers are bringing connectivity and intelligence to a lot of new places and things -- and with it comes a world of new possibilities that are about to be enhanced and accelerated by 5G.
+But what we learned at CES is that entrepreneurs and developers are bringing connectivity and intelligence to more new places and things -- and with it comes a world of new possibilities that are about to be enhanced and accelerated by 5G.

-Some of the most interesting examples include a cotton vest to protect against heart attacks, a smart motorcycle helmet, security drones that can monitor your house, a smart toothbrush that can clean all your teeth in 10 seconds, a bike safety vest with built-in airbags, a smart sensor that can unlock your car using your unique heartbeat pattern and a connected leafy canopy that can fight the effects of climate change.

-A lot of technology has become like fashion -- conspicuous stuff that people choose to express themselves, whether it's a smartphone or a laptop or headphones or the TV you hang on your mantle.
+A lot of technology has become like fashion -- conspicuous stuff that people use to express themselves, whether that's a new phone, a flashy pair of headphones or a giant TV.
 But while the technologies of recent decades have become more and more conspicuous, the Internet of Things is going in the opposite direction.
 It's about technology fading into the background and becoming part of everything.
 It's about quietly transforming mundane things with data.
 And 5G will unleash a tidal wave of new projects, likely to begin en masse at CES 2020.

 3. Tech that helps you sleep better

 On the show floor at CES 2019, health tech and sleep tech were among the busiest booths, and there were more of them than ever.
-While you could think of sleep tech as being part of health tech, since 2017 sleep tech has been its own separate pavilion at CES and sleep tech booths keep multiplying and expanding.
-It has emerged as one of the hottest new categories at CES, and for good reason.
+While you could think of sleep tech as being part of health tech, sleep tech has had its own separate pavilion at CES since 2017.
+Meanwhile sleep tech booths keep multiplying and expanding -- it's emerged as one of the hottest new categories at CES, and for good reason.

-- 35% of U.S. adults are not getting the recommended 7 hours of sleep each night
+- 35 percent of US adults aren't getting the recommended 7 hours of sleep each night

-- Today, the average American sleeps 6.8 hours per night; in 1910 the average American slept 9 hours per night
+- The average American today sleeps 6.8 hours per night; in 1910 the average American slept 9 hours per night

-- Since 1985, the number of Americans getting less than 6 hours of sleep per night has jumped by 31%
+- Since 1985, the number of Americans getting less than 6 hours of sleep per night has jumped by 31 percent

-- Approximately 25% of the US population has sleep apnea, but only 11.6% have been diagnosed
+- Approximately 25 percent of the US population has sleep apnea, but only 11.6 percent have been diagnosed

 Sleep Number has been one of the most prominent sleep tech companies at CES for the last several years.
 Its beds have had basic tech in them for a long time -- with remote controls for adjusting the hardness or softness of the mattress and sleep angle.
-But now they've turned into smart beds by adding sensors and using an app that can give you data on your sleep patterns and connect to other health tech like your fitness tracker and then give recommendations on how to make adjustments to your daily patterns to improve sleep.
+But now they've turned into smart beds by adding sensors and using an app that can give you data on your sleep patterns.
+They can connect to other health tech such as your fitness tracker and then give recommendations on how to adjust your daily patterns to improve sleep.
 At CES 2019, Sleep Number touted Olympic athletes and NFL football players using its smart beds to improve performance.

-(Sleep Number and the NFL have teamed up to offer smart beds to all 1,800 players in the league.)
+Read more at TechRepublic: Sleep Number and the NFL have teamed up to offer smart beds to all 1,800 players in the league.

 However, sleep tech at CES 2019 had far more to offer than just several brands of smart mattresses.
 One popular set of products was smart sleep masks and headbands, led by the Philips SmartSleep.
 Philips also has a separate Snoring Relief Band.
 There were also special lighting and sound products to help you fall asleep and stay asleep, smart sensors that can slide under your existing mattress, smart pillows to control your temperature while you sleep, smart hepa filters to keep you breathing clearly as you sleep and more.